Recessional (poem): Recessional

-Thy Mercy on Thy People, Lord!

 Biblical references

 While not particularly religious himself, Kipling understood the value of sacred traditions and processions in English history.
 As a poet, he drew on the language of the Authorised Version of the Bible, familiar to most of his English-speaking readers, in order to reach a deeper level of response.

 The phrase "lest we forget" forms the refrain of "Recessional".
 It is taken from Deuteronomy 6,12: "Then beware lest thou forget the Lord which brought thee forth out of the land of Egypt".
-The reference to the "ancient sacrifice" as a "humble and a contrite heart" is taken from the Miserere, (Psalm 51).
+The reference to the "ancient sacrifice" as a "humble and a contrite heart" is taken from the Miserere (Psalm 51).

 Publication

 "Recessional" was reprinted in The Spectator on July 24, 1897.
 Kipling had composed "The White Man's Burden" for Victoria's jubilee, but replaced it with "Recessional".
 "Burden", which became better known, was published two years later, and was modified to fit the theme of American expansion after the Spanish–American War.
 Kipling included the poem in his 1903 collection The Five Nations.

 In Australia and New Zealand "Recessional" is sung as a hymn on Anzac Day, to the tune "Melita" ("Eternal Father, Strong to Save").
 The Anglican Church of Canada adopted the poem as a hymn, as has the Church of Jesus Christ of Latter-day Saints in a 1985 hymnal.

 Leslie Fish set the poem to music, along with several other Kipling poems, on her album "Our Fathers of Old".

 T. S. Eliot included the poem in his 1941 collection A Choice of Kipling's Verse.